Panchganga River: Kasari River

 The Kasari is an important stream.
-It rises in the Sahyadris near the village of Gajapur in Malkapur and flows south-east up to Dhangarwadi for about ten miles and then eastwards for a stretch of another twenty-five miles till it joins the united waters of the Kumbhi and the Tulsi at Padali about three miles west of Kolhapur.
-During its course the Kasari River receives several minor streams of which the chief streams are the Jambhli River and the Gadavli River.
+It rises in the Sahyadris near the village of Gajapur in Malkapur and flows south-east up to Dhangarwadi for about 10 miles and then eastwards for another 25 miles till it joins the united waters of the Kumbhi and the Tulsi at Padali about three miles west of Kolhapur.
+During its course, the Kasari River receives several minor streams of which the chief streams are the Jambhli River and the Gadavli River.

 The Kasari River stream is wide and receives its source waters from a fairly large triangular area lying between watersheds of the Vishalgad range in the north and the Waghajai in the south.
 Just above Bhogaon village, the river receives another important southern tributary called Mangari River.
 Below Bhogaon village it develops into a wide alluvial plain in which the river has developed meanders.

 Kumbhi River

 The Kumbhi River rises near Gaganbavada And flows north-eastwards for about fifteen miles up to Kirwai.
 From there it flows eastwards with a winding course and receives an important tributary Dhamani, near Chaugalewadi.
 It then develops wide basin underlain by alluvium.
 North-east of Sangrul it has a sharp bend eastwards after which it meets the united Tulsi and Bhogavati river near Bahireshwar about eight miles south-west of Kolhapur.